Find a plan.

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D plan.

-As of September 2022, there were about 1.4 million Florida Medicare beneficiaries who were enrolled in stand-alone Medicare Part D prescription drug plans.
-But nearly 2.5 million Medicare beneficiaries in Florida had Part D coverage integrated with a Medicare Advantage plan.
+As of May 2023, there were about 1.4 million Florida Medicare beneficiaries who were enrolled in stand-alone Medicare Part D prescription drug plans.3 But over 2.6 million Medicare beneficiaries in Florida had Part D coverage integrated with a Medicare Advantage plan.3

-The number of people with stand-along Part D coverage in Florida had declined in recent years, while the number of people with Part D coverage as part of an Advantage plan had increased significantly (total enrollment in Medicare increases each month, so overall growth in Part D enrollment reflects this, despite the shifting from stand-alone Part D plans to Advantage plans that include Part D coverage).
+The number of people with stand-alone Medicare Part D coverage in Florida has declined in recent years,8 while the number of people with Medicare Part D prescription drug coverage as part of a Medicare Advantage plan had increased significantly.3 (Total enrollment in Medicare increases each month, so overall growth in Medicare Part D enrollment reflects this, despite the shifting from stand-alone Medicare Part D plans to Medicare Advantage plans that include prescription drug coverage).

-For 2023 coverage, there are 23 stand-alone Medicare Part D plans available in Florida, with premiums ranging from about $8 to $170 per month.
-Medicare Part D enrollment is available during the same fall enrollment window (October 15 – December 7) that applies to Medicare Advantage plans.
+For 2023 coverage, there are 23 stand-alone Medicare Part D plans available in Florida, with premiums starting at $8.40 per month.9 Medicare Part D enrollment is available during the same fall enrollment window (October 15 – December 7) that applies to Medicare Advantage plans.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Florida?